Twoos123/ecomm-mern/README.md

 ## 🛠️ Build & Deployment

 This app is designed to be scalable and can be deployed on platforms like Heroku, Vercel, or AWS.
-Follow the steps in the course to deploy your application.

 ---